You’ve loved it forever. You know that with deliberate study and practice, you could become a better writer and get published.

 Our team comes together to make sure this ecosystem stays healthy.

 The other side of being a writer is being a human being.
 We need to be emotionally and mentally well-resourced to do our work consistently and wholeheartedly.
-That’s why we have Dr. Stacy Thomas as our Mental Health Consultant for the Story Intensive.
+That’s why we have Chichi Agorom as our Mental Health Consultant for the Story Intensive.

-Dr. Thomas meets with our teachers before class so they have greater capacity to hold space for students.
-She also hosts a Mental Health Q&A Call where you can ask a question anonymously.
+She hosts a Mental Health Q&A Call where you can ask a question anonymously, or in person.
 Many leave this call every year feeling a sense of relief and restoration.

 We live in a traumatizing world.
 It hasn’t always been safe for many of us to express freely, particularly if we have one or more marginalized identities.
 Somatic therapy can help us heal and regulate our nervous systems, so we can reclaim our creative ground.